w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

     2. Try parse `trace-id`: from the first dash - next 32 characters.
        Implementation MUST check 32 characters to be hex.
 Make sure they are followed by dash.
-    3. Try parse `span-id`: from the second dash at 35th position - 16
+    3. Try parse `parent-id`: from the second dash at 35th position - 16
        characters.
 Implementation MUST check 16 characters to be hex.
 Make sure this is followed by a dash.
     4. Try parse sampling bit of `flags`:  2 characters from third dash.